AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

 ### Future ideas:

+- Address stability issues to produce more consistent results: The results are only reproducible if you run the model numerous times.
+If you just run it once (or even 3-5 times) the model might not converge.
+More research is needed to find a more stable algorithm, or to make changes to the current DDPG algorithm.
+- Add prioritized experience replay — Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
+This can improve learning by increasing the probability that rare or important experience vectors are sampled.
 - Check different values for hyperparameters such as LEARNING_PERIOD, and neural network parameters fc1_units, fc2_units, etc.
 - How does the addition of new nonlinear layers in the used neural networks affect the robustness of the algorithm.
 - It would be interesting to train agents using MAPPO and compare them with MADDPG.